Competition

 “Court” means the Royal Court;

-“direction” means a direction given by the Authority in
+“direction” means a direction given by the Authority under

-person occupying the position of a director in the entity by whatever name he
+to an undertaking, means a person occupying the position of a director in the undertaking

 “document” includes information recorded in any form and,